GoogleCloudPlatform/healthcare-imaging-performance-test/README.md

 - `FRAMES_READ_PER_SECOND` is the frames read per-second for the whole study.

-### qido benchmark
+### Search benchmark

-This benchmark gives performance statistics for a DICOM Web QIDO request.
+This benchmark gives performance statistics for a DICOM Web search (QIDO) request.

 The name of this benchmark is `qido`.
 The command line has one additional required option: `-r` (`--request_path`) for a QIDO request path whose format can be found [here](http://dicom.nema.org/medical/dicom/current/output/html/part18.html#sect_10.6).